oh-data-sci/wordle_score_analysis/readme.md

 **conclusion**: **player a** has a very slightly *lower arithmetic mean number of guesses*, and thus a better strategy.

 # method four: weighted average score
-definition: the arithmetic mean is just and blind, as it considers all game outcomes equally important. on the other hand, a *weighted average* assigns unequal importance to the outcomes, scales the outcomes by their importance, and calculates the net average of the scaled values. the value of this method is that we can encapsulate more information and intuitions about the system we are modeling, but the drawbacks are that the weights could be assigned in many different ways, and thus the choice needs to be carefully justified, and the score is harder to interpret.
+*definition*: the arithmetic mean is just and blind, as it considers all game outcomes equally important. on the other hand, a *weighted average* assigns unequal importance to the outcomes, scales the outcomes by their importance, and calculates the net average of the scaled values. the value of this method is that we can encapsulate more information and intuitions about the system we are modeling, but the drawbacks are that the weights could be assigned in many different ways, and thus the choice needs to be carefully justified, and the score is harder to interpret.

 this may be a reasonable approach given the fact that the players accumulate more (chances of acquiring) information about the true word as their number of guesses rises. given that the players have more information, a wrong 5th guess is making a larger error than a wrong second guess. we can translate that intuition into a weighted average. looking at it the other way, guessing the right word after two failures is a greater stroke of brilliance *given the information available at the time* than is guessing the right word after 3 or more failures.